Visit to Chengdu Research Base of Panda Breeding to follow these beautiful endangered bears at different stages of their lives.....

 The Chengdu Research Base of Giant Panda Breeding offers the possibility to “get close and personal” with pandas.
 At the cost of the “small donation” to the Center (about $150) you will have a chance to hug the panda, keep it on your lap….. and believe me, it is an unforgettable experience.
 And the best is that the donation is going entirely for the panda’ research and conservation efforts.

-Free Giant Panda Pictures: Before the giant panda grows to an adult, it goes through infancy stages as shown on these pictures.
-It is born blind and toothless in a pink color.
+Before the giant panda grows to an adult, it goes through infancy stages as shown on these pictures.
+It is born blind, toothless and has pink color.

-Free Giant Panda Pictures: Hugging with Giant Panda gave pleasure to both "participants" ....
+Hugging the Giant Panda gives pleasure to both "participants" ....

 The following are the most notable moments in the short history of the Chengdu Research Base and Panda Breeding Center: